 Who we are

-We are a partnership of academic organizations, health centers, and community groups seeking to address health disparities caused by COVID-19 and other chronic diseases among racial-ethnic minority communities in Texas.
+We are a partnership of academic organizations, health centers, and local organizations seeking to address differences in medical outcomes caused by the pandemic and other chronic diseases among the Texas population with varied backgrounds.

 Our History

-Under the umbrella of the National Institutes of Health (NIH) Community Engagement Alliance (CEAL), the Texas CEAL Consortium began in 2020 to address the urgent need for minority communities to participate in COVID-19 therapeutic and vaccine trials.
-Since then, we’ve reached hundreds of thousands of people in Texas through the health initiatives of our regional partners.
+Under the umbrella of the National Institutes of Health (NIH) Community Engagement Alliance (CEAL), the Texas CEAL Consortium began in 2020 to address the urgent need for different groups in Texas to participate in pandemic therapeutic and immunization trials.
+Since then, we’ve reached hundreds of thousands of people in Texas through the medical initiatives of our regional partners.

 Our Goals

-While the pandemic may no longer be a daily headline, many Texas residents still feel long-standing — and detrimental — health effects from COVID-19.
-We continue to address these impacts, while also expanding work to include projects related to long COVID, mental health, and chronic disease among underserved communities.
+While the pandemic may no longer be a daily headline, many Texas residents still feel long-standing — and detrimental — health effects from the pandemic.
+We continue to address these impacts, while also expanding work to include projects related to long term effects of the pandemic virus, emotional well-being, and chronic disease among areas with limited access to care.

 Current Projects

-During 2023 – 2024, we continue to reach high-need communities in Texas through 5 projects led by our partners in Bexar, Harris, Hidalgo, and surrounding counties.
+During 2023 – 2024, we continue to reach local areas in Texas through 5 projects led by our partners in Bexar, Harris, Hidalgo, and surrounding counties.

 View current projectsPast Projects

-In our first 3 years, our regional partners led 17 projects impacting community members in Bexar, Dallas, Harris, Hidalgo, Tarrant, and surrounding counties.
+In our first 3 years, our regional partners led 17 projects impacting local residents in Bexar, Dallas, Harris, Hidalgo, Tarrant, and surrounding counties.

 View past projectsResources